ZIRoberts/ProstheticControlsESP32S2/README.md

 # ProstheticControlsESP32S2
-***THIS PROJECT IS NOW OUT OF DATE.
-WE ARE CURRENTLY WORKING ON CONVERTING THE CODE FROM A SUPER LOOP ARCHITECTURE TO RTOS.
-A LINK TO THE NEW PROJECT WILL BE PROVIDED WHEN THE INTIAL RELEASE IS STABLE***
+***THIS PROJECT WAS CREATED WITH THE INTENT OF TESTING HARDWARE AND IS NOT A FINISHED PROJECT.
+THE CURRENT CODE RESPOSITORY IS FOUND AT: https://github.com/ZIRoberts/Prosthetic-Arm-Control-ESP32-RTOS***

 This project is the continuation of the effort by York College of Pennsylvania to develop an affordable DIY prosthetic arm for below the elbow amputations.